Giulio Romano: Biography

-In Renaissance tradition, many works by Giulio were only temporary.
+In Italian Renaissance tradition, many works by Giulio were only temporary.
 According to Vasari:

 He traveled to France in the first half of the sixteenth century and brought concepts of the Italian style to the French court of Francis I.

 Giulio designed tapestries as well.
-It also is rumored that he contributed to a collection of drawings upon which an album entitled, I Modi, was engraved by Marcantonio Raimondi.
+It also is rumored that he contributed to a collection of drawings upon which a group entitled, I Modi, was engraved by Marcantonio Raimondi.
 All of those original drawings are said to have been destroyed because the content was no longer considered socially acceptable.

 Giulio Romano has the distinction of being the only Renaissance artist to be mentioned by William Shakespeare.
 In Act V, Scene II of The Winter's Tale, the statue of Queen Hermione that was described as coming to life during the play was identified by the bard as having been sculpted by "that rare Italian master, Julio Romano".

 He died in Mantua in 1546.
 According to Vasari, his best pupils were Giovanni dal Lione, Raffaellino dal Colle, Benedetto Pagni, Figurino da Faenza, Giovanni Battista Bertani and his brother Rinaldo, and Fermo Guisoni.

 Architecture

-On the whole, Giulio was more influential as an architect than as a painter and his works had an enormous impact on Italian Mannerist architecture.
+On the whole, Giulio Romano was more influential as an architect than as a painter and his works had an enormous impact on Italian Mannerist architecture.
 He learned architecture the same way he learned painting, as an increasingly trusted assistant to Raphael, who was appointed the papal architect in 1514 and his early works are very much in Raphael's style.
 The project for the Villa Madama outside Rome, built by the future Medici Pope Clement VII was given to Giulio on Raphael's death.
 It already shows his taste for playful surprises within the style of Renaissance classical architecture.
 Planned on a huge scale, it was incomplete by the Sack of Rome, and never finished.

 The Villa Lante al Gianicolo (1520–21) was a smaller suburban villa in Rome, with a famous view over the city.
 Romano made the whole building suggest lightness and elegance to exploit the ridge-top position and to overcome the rather small Roman footprint.
 The orders are delicate, with Tuscan or Doric columns and pilasters in pairs on the main floor, and extremely shallow Ionic pilasters above, whose presence is mainly conveyed by a different colour.
 Alternate loggia openings are heightened by arches above the entablature.
 Romano's willingness to play with the conventions of the classical orders is already in evidence; the Doric here has guttae, but no triglyphs, on its narrow entablature.
 The volutes of the Ionic capitals are repeated in the window surrounds between them: "The canonic orders here begin to be treated visually as independent from their structural purposes, and this liberation offered the architect new expressive possibilities."